chili-publish/grafx-documentation/docs/CHILI-GraFx/concepts/storage/index.md

 | Total  		| **110.7 GB**  | **100.7 GB** | **211.4 GB** |

 ## Conclusion
 Understanding how storage is calculated helps you manage your account effectively.
-It's important to remember that the total storage usage includes not just your uploaded files but also the additional space required for preview files, fonts, templates and backups, ensuring both performance and data safety.
+The total storage footprint encompasses not only your uploaded files but also the additional space needed for previews, fonts, templates, and backups, balancing performance with data security.

+If you're integrating CHILI GraFx into your workflow, developing a strategy for regular cleanup of old assets and templates is advisable for optimal storage management.